SOLPumpFunBot/LATEST-Solana-Pump-Fun-Sniper-Trading-Bot/README.md

 ## Pump Fun Sniper Bot - High-Speed Automated Trading for Pump.Fun Liquidity Pools

-SoFump The New Latest Pump Fun Sniper Bot is a cutting-edge tool designed for automated trading on Pump.Fun.
-This bot detects new liquidity pools, executes trades, and manages your portfolio seamlessly to maximize profits with features like automated buying, take-profit/stop-loss settings, and persistent positions.
+SoFump The New Latest Pump Fun Sniper Bot is a cutting-edge tool designed for automated trading on Pump.Fun , This bot detects new liquidity pools, executes trades, and manages your portfolio seamlessly to maximize profits with features like automated buying, take-profit/stop-loss settings, and persistent positions.

-Boost your crypto trading game with SoFump Pump Fun Sniper Bot, the ultimate Solana-based trading tool.
+Boost your crypto trading game with SoFump PumpFun Sniper Bot, the ultimate Solana-based trading tool.
 Detect new Pump.Fun liquidity pools instantly, automate trades, and maximize profits with advanced take-profit and stop-loss settings.
 Perfect for degens trading SOL, USDC, WSOL, and more.
 Fast, reliable, and customizable for beginners and pros alike—dominate the market with this top-tier Solana sniper bot!

 ![](imgs/logo.jpg)